jsom1/jsom1.github.io/_walkthroughs/Devzat.md

 **TL;DR**: The host runs a subdomain, which in turn runs a *Go* application.
 This latter is a pet inventory on which we can add a pet.
 By enumerating, we find the git repository of this app, which we can retrieve using git dumper and git extractor.
 In this repo, we have access to the app's Go source code and see that the parameter *species* is vulnerable to command injection.
 Using Burp, we intercept the request and alter it in order to get a reverse shell.
 By running linpeas on the machine, we discover there's a docker container running.
 We can then use *nmap* against it via SSH tunnelling and proxychains, revealing that an InfluxDB is running in the container.
 The version of InfluxDB (1.7.5) is vunerable to an authentication bypass exploit, giving us access to the database.
 This database contains credentials that allow us to switch to the user who has the flag.
 Finally, we discover that the dev version of the app is running locally and contains a special command - which isn't on the prod version - which allows us to read any file on the system.

-Let's look on the web if we can find anything about it by searching "influxDB admin 1.7.5 exploit".
-The first link that comes up looks promising.

 ## 1. Services enumeration
 {:style="color:DarkRed; font-size: 170%;"}